Who is the Promoter of a Company?

 4. Responsibility for Undisclosed Profits: Promoters are disclosed to and pay over to the company any unaccounted profits or benefits accruing therefrom through such promotion.

-5. Duty of Care and Diligence: Promoters are to act responsibly by ensuring due process and adhering to all the legal requirements involved in the formation of the company.
+5. Duty of Care and Diligence: Promoters are responsible for acting responsibly by ensuring due process and adhering to all legal requirements involved in the formation of the company.
 They should take care of the company’s properties and utilise every available resource cautiously.

-6. Responsibility for Default: Where the promoters fail to comply with such legal obligations or indulge in fraud, they may face personal liabilities for losses which are incurred by the company and its shareholders.
+6. Responsibility for Default: Where the promoters fail to comply with such legal obligations or indulge in fraud, they may face personal liabilities for losses which the company and its shareholders incur.

 Duties of a Promoter

-2. Fiduciary Obligation: Considering the fact that one has been authorised by the company, a promoter is to keep the interests of the company and its shareholders above those of such promoters as well as avoid any situation of conflict of interest while adhering to tenets of good faith and honesty.
-Promotion must put first everything that concerns the interests of the company and its shareholders so as to avoid situations involving conflicts of interest and remain tied to tenets of good faith and honesty.
+2. Fiduciary Obligation: Considering the fact that the company has authorised one, a promoter is to keep the interests of the company and its shareholders above those of such promoters as well as avoid any situation of conflict of interest while adhering to the tenets of good faith and honesty.
+Promotion must prioritize everything that concerns the interests of the company and its shareholders, thereby avoiding situations involving conflicts of interest and adhering to the tenets of good faith and honesty.

-3. Duty to Avoid Misrepresentation: The promoters should not give any false or distorted statement in the prospectus or other document as any kind of misrepresentation may mislead the investor.
+3. Duty to Avoid Misrepresentation: The promoters should not give any false or distorted statement in the prospectus or other documents, as any kind of misrepresentation may mislead the investor.

 4. Accountability for Profits: The promoters must account for and pay for any profit or advantage arising out of the promotion that was not disclosed to the company.

-5. Care and Diligence: The promoters must conduct themselves properly and legally while setting up a business.
+5. Care and Diligence: The promoters must conduct themselves legally and adequately while setting up a business.
 They must protect assets and ensure their effective utilisation.

-6. Lawful Non-Compliance: Personal liability for losses resulting to the company or its members may be enforced against promoters who violate the law or commit any kind of fraudulent maddening activity.
+6. Lawful Non-Compliance: Personal liability for losses resulting from the company or its members may be enforced against promoters who violate the law or commit any kind of fraudulent or misleading activity.

 Rights and Liabilities of a Promoter

 Specific rights have been attached to the office of promoters, who form the main driving force for the creation of a company under Indian company law.
-With such privileges come strict legal and fiduciary standards that they have to abide by to put the company and all of its stakeholders on safe grounds.
-These obligations bring a few responsibilities to them, and merely overlooking such duties may have significant legal and financial implications.
+With such privileges come strict legal and fiduciary standards that they must abide by to ensure the company and all its stakeholders are on safe ground.
+These obligations entail several responsibilities, and failing to fulfill such duties may have significant legal and financial implications.
 The organisation has the right to cancel any agreements concerning the promoter if it thinks that such agreements are sham or not in the company’s best interest.
-Besides, the organisation can initiate a lawsuit for damages as well if it finds the promoter has acted in malice or gross negligence by causing harm to the organisation or its stakeholders.
+Additionally, the organisation can initiate a lawsuit for damages if it finds that the promoter has acted with malice or gross negligence, causing harm to the organisation or its stakeholders.
 The Companies Act 2013 also holds promoters liable to pay compensation to any investors or creditors for such improper conduct.
 Their rights and liabilities, as defined in the statute, are explained below:

 Rights of a Promoter

-2. Right to Reimbursement of Expenses: The promoters shall be allowed reimbursement of expenses such as rent for the business establishment established, such as legal fees, registration fees, and other start-up expenditures.
+2. Right to Reimbursement of Expenses: The promoters shall be entitled to reimbursement of expenses, including rent for the business establishment, legal fees, registration fees, and other start-up expenditures.

 3. Right to Indemnity: A promoter, at the time of entering the contract or creating any liability on behalf of the company when it has not come into existence, will be able to indemnify the corporation against the antecedent agreement.